publiclab/publiclab-archive/notes/rjstatic/08-11-2015/can-a-linux-board-and-wifi-bridge-be-cost-effective-for-remote-environmental-monitoring.md

 ---
-title: "Can a Linux board and Wifi Bridge be cost effective for remote environmental monitoring?"\ntagnames: 'fido, open-pipe-kit'
+title: "Can a Linux board and Wifi Bridge be cost effective for remote environmental monitoring?"

+tagnames: 'fido, open-pipe-kit'
 author: rjstatic
 path: /08-11-2015/can-a-linux-board-and-wifi-bridge-be-cost-effective-for-remote-environmental-monitoring.md
 nid: 12137